rhertzog/distro-tracker/docs/about.rst

 The keyword of the forwarded message is included in a mail header ``X-Distro-Tracker-Keyword``.

-There are three types of packages which are considered valid packages for email message forwarding by the PTS:
+There are three types of packages which are considered valid packages for the email interface:

 - source package
 - pseudo package - a list of pseudo packages should be provided by a vendor specific